SotaYoshida/BCGP_ECI/README.md

 The aim of the code is to provide systematic and reasonable extrapolations for full CI and valence CI calculations.

+### Version info.
+**version 1 (for reproducibility of the results in the paper)

-The current version v1 (July, 2019) is the minimal one to reproduce the values in the paper.
+The v1 is the minimal one to reproduce the values in the paper.
 Towards future possible applications, we will implement several things such as automatic selection of Kernel function/derivatives of Kernel for y' and y" evaluation/extension to higher dimension/etc.

-This code works at least in the following environment:

-macOS Sierra 10.12.6 & macOS High Sierra 10.13.6
+This code works at least in the following environment: macOS Sierra 10.12.6 & macOS High Sierra 10.13.6
 Julia v1.0.3, Julia v1.1.0

 The author is not responsible for any type of troubles or damages caused by running the code.

+**v2 is opened(August 5th, 2019): "bayesCGP_v2.jl" and "submodule/BayesGPsubmodule_v2.jl"

+One can now achieve calculations about 3 times faster than the previous version.

 #### Input format
 The sample input files: